koskath/arete2/course_content/SC/final_md_files/Lecture14/lecture_14_slide_21_there-are-also-other-criteria.md

-# There are also other criteria?
+# Slide 21 of Lecture 14 contains information about There are also other criteria?
 What are the criteria?

 This slide explains that, beyond simple cost-based decisions, companies use different analytical criteria to classify materials for inventory control.
 Two widely used methods are presented: **ABC analysis** and **XYZ analysis**, each focusing on a different dimension of inventory management—purchasing volume and demand continuity.
 On the left, the slide introduces **ABC Analysis**, which categorizes items into three groups (A, B, and C) based on their **purchasing volume or value contribution**.
 A small text box explains that this method ranks items according to their importance: